suitenumerique/drive/docs/installation/kubernetes.md

 When your k8s cluster is ready (the ingress nginx controller is up), you can start the deployment.
 This cluster is special because it uses the `*.127.0.0.1.nip.io` domain and mkcert certificates to have full HTTPS support and easy domain name management.

-The namespace `driev` is already created, you can work in it and configure your kubectl cli to use it by default.
+The namespace `drive` is already created, you can work in it and configure your kubectl cli to use it by default.

 ```
 $ kubectl config set-context --current --namespace=drive